d0tTino/docs-/docs/gaze-research/gaze_report.md

 - Entries contain minimal bibliographic data and may require additional details.

+### Summary

+- Report and citations can be read with standard markdown and BibTeX tools.
+- Bibliography and references provide detailed source information.
+- Influence map reveals relationships among theoretical concepts.

 ## Notes

 - The comparative matrix of gaze variants is integrated into the main report (Section 5) rather than provided as a separate file.
-- The report identifies research gaps and proposes directions for future work, including the need for empirical studies on non-Western and neuro-diverse populations and on emerging technologies such as AR/VR and generative AI.
+- The report highlights research gaps and suggests future work, including empirical studies on non-Western and neuro-diverse populations.
+- It also calls for exploration of emerging technologies such as AR/VR and generative AI.
-- Due to the breadth of the topic and the limitations of open access, not all primary texts could be directly quoted; secondary summaries were used where appropriate.
-Readers are encouraged to consult original works for deeper analysis.
+- Due to the topic's breadth and limited open access, not all primary texts could be directly quoted; secondary summaries were used where appropriate.
+- Readers are encouraged to consult original works for deeper analysis.

+### Summary

+- Comparative matrix appears in Section 5.
+- Emphasizes research gaps, diverse populations, and emerging technologies.
+- Encourages consultation of original texts.